 To develop your knowledge and understanding of providing basic management information in an organisation to support management in planning and decision making.

 To develop knowledge and understanding of the underlying principles, concepts and regulations relating to financial accounting and technical proficiency in the use of double-entry accounting techniques, including the preparation of basic financial statements.

-Exams for Knowledge papers are also available as Paper Based Exams (PBE) at ACCA exam centres four times a year.
+Exams for the Skills subjects are Paper Based Exams (PBE) sat at ACCA centres and there are four exam sittings per year.
 Find out more about exam entry dates.

 The aim of this paper is to enable you to develop knowledge and skills in the understanding of the general legal framework, and of specific legal areas relating to business, recognising the need to seek further specialist legal advice where necessary.